 Renewable energy provides near-limitless energy.
 Uniquely, renewables rely on abundant wind, sun, and plant matter sources.
 Further, renewables also include the heat of the earth and fast-flowing water.
 Essentially, to a degree, creating an endless source of energy.

 We can observe many countries around the globe now making great strides towards adopting renewable energy.
 Many approaches have now moved to a renewable energy focus.

 Australia is a prime example.
 Their aim is to become 100% reliant on solar power by 2025 should the pace of renewable energy development continue - and many territories are already meeting their targets2.

 Engineers have created machines to mine fossil fuels.
 Picture the huge trucks, drills, and conveyors required to extract enough fossil fuels for our needs.
 The whole process is also hugely capital-intensive.

-In contrast, the renewable energy industry uses far more human labour.
+In contrast, the renewable energy industry uses far more human labor.
 Solar panels or wind turbines have to be installed.
 After installation, they all need regular maintenance.

 The economy can benefit in a number of ways.
 Solar energy requires research and development.
 Manufacturing and construction follow, creating growth across renewable energy industries.
 Further, the resources required for installation and transportation increase with demand.

 In the US there are more than 500 factories in the wind energy industry that contribute to the manufacture of wind turbine parts.
 This equates to investments worth around $13 billion11 in renewable energy facilities.
 All of this development can boost the economy.

 There could be more jobs created in line with the wider adoption of renewable energy.
 If 25% of our energy came from renewable energy jobs would increase threefold compared to the non-renewable energy sector.
 This presents a clear advantage of renewable energy.